 Dealing with depression in recovery is especially agonizing.
 A person may feel that they don’t quite fit in at a 12 step meeting.
-In these cases, it’s important to find meetings that address co occurring depression, or be sure to get counseling for depression while continuing recovery.
-Understanding what your triggers are is also essential, for those who suffer with depression are more likely to feel sad, alienated, and vulnerable during social occasions or other celebratory events that call for drinking.
+In these cases, it’s important to find meetings that address co-occurring depression or be sure to get counseling for depression while continuing recovery.
+Understanding what your triggers are is also essential, for those who suffer from depression are more likely to feel sad, alienated, and vulnerable during social occasions or other celebratory events that call for drinking.

 1. Build a sober support network.